IRB Policies & FAQs

 All faculty and students are urged to evaluate their research agendas in light of this policy in order to determine whether or not their research qualifies as “human subjects research,” even if human subjects or concerns regarding human subjects are traditionally not common in their disciplines.

 CMC's IRB does not review research involving animal subjects.
-If your project does involve animal subjects, please contact Marion Preest, Chair of the JSD Institutional Animal Care and Use Committee (IACUC) by phone at (909) 607-8014 or by email at email@example.com.
+If your project does involve animal subjects, please contact Marion Preest, Chair of the KSD Institutional Animal Care and Use Committee (IACUC) by phone at (909) 607-8014 or by email at email@example.com.
+Information about Keck Science’s policies regarding animal use in research can be found here.

 What kind of research qualifies as exempt?